Tombouctou Region: History

 The city is located at the southern edge of the Sahara, near the Niger River, which has headwaters in the highlands very near the Atlantic coast before its long 3200 km journey to the north east, before finally turning south to reach the Atlantic.
 The riches of the kingdom were due to Tombouctou's position as the southern terminus of the trans-Saharan trade in gold, salt, kola nuts, copper and slaves.

 Timbuktu's decline began with the capture of the city by Morocco in 1592.
 Many Islamic scholars were dispersed, some to Morocco.
 Morocco had difficulty holding onto the city, as the supply lines were long compared to the closer kingdoms vying for dominance of the region.
 Furthermore, the Moroccans did not establish a proper means of which to govern Timbuktu, and their other holdings along the Niger bend.
 Ultimately, however, it was the rise of sea trade along the West Africa coast that doomed the overland routes that connected North Africa to sub-Saharan Africa.
 The city lost its economic base and its fine university was not enough to save Timbuktu from decline.

 Cut off from major trade routes, the city retained an aura of spectacular treasure.
 When French explorers rediscovered the city in 1815, they were disappointed to find a sand-blown city of low mud buildings.

 The region was marginalized under French colonial control, which ended in 1960.
 The French opened up shorter trade routes to the Atlantic, cutting into the trans-Sahara trading economy and people in the city.

 In early 2012, the National Movement for the Liberation of Azawad and other militant groups opposed to the government of Mali swept through the region, entering Timbuktu without a fight after making a deal with local Arab militias.
 On 6 April 2012, the region was declared independent from Mali as part of the new country of Azawad.
 However, Mali refused to acknowledge the Azawadi Declaration of Independence, and the international community continues to recognise Bamako's claim to the region.
+In 2013, Timbuktu was taken over by Islamist militants affiliated with the Tuareg but was retaken by the Malian government after a year.
+In 2023, Timbuktu came under siege from more Islamist militants.